 Wells Fargo Bank, N.A., remains committed to consistently improving the ways we serve all City residents.
-We continue to bring strength and capacity to our communities through a broad array of financial initiatives, products and services.
+We bring strength and capacity to our communities through a broad array of financial initiatives, products and services.
 Our employees spend time, effort and resources on helping to increase the supply of affordable housing through responsible lending, providing credit for homeownership to qualified buyers, teaching financial literacy, providing credit and technical support to small business owners and mobilizing employee volunteers.
 Every day, Wells Fargo employees seek to improve the communities in which they live; work and play by supporting a number of key focus areas.

-In the area of Financial Education, our Hands on Banking® (HOB) online program addresses all the basics of smart money management.
-The curriculum is designed for four age groups: Adults, Young Adults (ages 15-21), Teens (grades 6-8), and Kids (grades 4and 5) along with small business.
-Currently, a segment that targets financial literacy for the Senior community and Military/Veteran community.
+In the area of Financial Education, our Hands on Banking® (HOB) online program addresses all of the basics of smart money management.
+The curriculum is designed for four age groups: Adults, Young Adults (ages 15-21), Teens (grades 6-8), and Kids (grades 4and 5); small business, Seniors and the Military/Veteran community.
 This fun, interactive, and engaging financial education program is designed for both self-paced, individual learning and group use.
 The curriculum aligns with national and state principles and standards for mathematics, reading, and economics.
 All units and lessons are available in both English and Spanish.
-In 2013, we conducted and supported over 75 financial literacy seminars and reached more than 2,500 participants in Philadelphia.
-Also, Wells Fargo works with the School District of Philadelphia to integrate HOB into their curriculum.
-We will host an agreed upon number of financial literacy sessions in local bank branches to advance financial literacy in the community.
+In 2014, we conducted and supported over 80 financial literacy seminars and reached more than 2,500 participants in Philadelphia.
+We host financial education sessions in local bank branches to advance financial literacy in the community.
 Wells Fargo will provide materials and resources, for the event; templates and resources for promoting the events through community forums, local media and not-for-profits.

-In the area of Affordable Housing, for 2012 Wells Fargo Bank, N.A. originated 3,531 residential mortgages in low and moderate income areas of Philadelphia.
+In the area of Affordable Housing, for 2014 Wells Fargo Bank, N.A. originated 1,093 residential mortgages in low and moderate income areas of Philadelphia.
 We continue to support a network of nonprofit community housing counselors through foundation grants and employee resources.
 Our employees conduct first time homebuyers' seminars and sponsor homeownership fairs to help increase the number of homeowners in the city.
 We also provide construction financing products for affordable rental and homeownership units.
-Additionally, during 2012 Wells Fargo announced CityLIFT, a program that committed funding to support homeownership in the City of Philadelphia.
-The program included a commitment of \$2.2 billion in home purchase lending in the city of Philadelphia over the next five years, to ensure financing is available for credit worthy borrowers; a commitment of \$10.0 million in Home Buyer Education, Down Payment Assistance Grants and local initiative funds, and continued support for foreclosure prevention and Home Preservation efforts consistent with our efforts to date including the hosting of a Home Preservation Workshop on Aug 15th & 16th, 2012 in the city of Philadelphia.
-The result of this program to date is more than 400 new homeowners in the City of Philadelphia.